Legal Custody Area

 Do I have to Tell my Ex About all Doctor’s Appointments?

-Sometimes a parent may have specific concerns about decision making authority that can best be handled by providing limits to that authority.
-For example, in relation to medical decision making, the parties could agree that a current course of treatment must continue, etc. to limit concerns about granting the other party final decision which they would then use to terminate that course of treatment.
+Sometimes a parent may have specific concerns about decision-making authority that can best be handled by providing limits to that authority.
+For example, the parties could agree that a current treatment course must continue to limit concerns about granting the other party final decision-making authority, which they would then use to terminate that treatment course.